How can we optimize nas probe performance and scalability to ensure stability and consistency?

 In general, it is best to keep the size of the local nas database files, transactionlog.db less than 300 MB and the database.db (live alarms), less than 100 MB.
 Alarms live in two different places: In nas, (the alarm subconsole), active alarms are in the database.db file, and historical data (cleared alerts) in the transactionlog.db file.
 This is actually an SQLite database and a free SQLite browser can be used to query against and extract the data if necessary.

-In very large UIM environments where there are frequent alarms and high counts, it is best to keep the transaction log settings even so low as 1, 2 and 3 respectively.
-Instead you can set the nas NiS bridge to 7, 10, and 20 respectively and query the nas tables when needed.
+In very large UIM environments where there are frequent alarms and high counts, it is best to keep the transaction log settings even so low as possible.

 Backend nas database tables (NiS Bridge)

 In the Alarm Console in UMP, the data is pulled from the NAS_ALARMS table (active alarms), the NAS_TRANSACTION_LOG table (transaction history) and NAS_TRANSACTION_SUMMARY table (transaction summary).
-So you can query against both of those 'transaction' tables, but be aware that the data will only be stored as long as the 'Transaction Log Management' time periods have specified.
+So you can query against both of those 'transaction' tables, but be aware that the data will only be stored as long as the 'Transaction Log Management' time periods have been specified in the nas.

-If any of the nas DB tables become too large/or backend DB tables become larger than 1M rows, you may start to see unexpected results, e.g., alarm delays, missed alarms, nas 'sync' issues, scripts not firing or not firing on time, etc.
+If any of the nas DB tables become too large/or backend DB tables become larger than 1M rows, you may start to see unexpected results, e.g., alarm delays, missed alarms, nas 'sync' issues, scripts not firing or not firing on time, alarms not clearing intermittently, etc.

 If one or more queries being run somehow involves the backend NAS tables, e.g., in UMP/USM searching alarm history, the query may be slow or become hung and never finish, e.g., if the NAS_TRANSACTION_SUMMARY table was > 100M rows.

 Note that millions of rows in the nas_transaction_log can will cause performance issues with the nas probe, and the NiS synch process will take a long time which affects making configuration changes.
-Do NOT drop the nas_transaction_log table.
 You can either run a delete statement and delete rows from that table based on a given date or TRUNCATE the table, but see the url listed below for a more solid and potentially permanent approach for you to consider which enables the nas housekeeping to complete its run and in turn minimizes the size of that table over time.

 NAS_TRANSACTION_LOG table growing indefinitely